 According to statistics maintained by OSHA (Occupational Safety and Health Administration), workers face significant dangers in a big-box environment.
 Some of these hazards involve:

 - Working with Heavy Equipment – Stockers at Walmart are required to use forklifts in mechanized/hydraulic pallet jacks to move merchandise off the truck and under the sales floor.
 Data from OSHA (Occupational Safety and Health Administration) reveals that over 100 individuals die and 95,000 are injured every year in the US in accidents involving forklifts.

-- Slip, Trip and Fall Incidents – Broken bottles, spilled liquids, debris on the floor, and poorly lit areas and aisle ways are just some of the leading factors it incidences involving slipping, tripping and falling inside the big-box store.
-While Walmart teaches its employees to place a barricade around any dangerous hazard, employees and customers still slip, trip and fall, which causes them significant injuries.
+- Slip, Trip, and Fall Incidents – Broken bottles, spilled liquids, debris on the floor, and poorly lit areas and aisle ways are just some of the leading factors in incidences involving slipping, tripping, and falling inside the big-box store.
+While Walmart teaches its employees to place a barricade around any dangerous hazard, employees and customers still slip, trip, and fall, which causes them significant injuries.

 - Falls – Many employees are required to use ladders as a part of their job when hanging signs, washing windows, or stacking merchandise on high storage shelves.
 Any fall from significant heights inside or outside the store can cause severe injuries, especially if the employee lands on hard concrete surfaces.